 Installation of Intel Media SDK¶

-The Intel Media SDK is cross-platform API that consists ofa set of libraries and tools to to get fast video playback, encoding and processing to applications.
-Our software uses several libraries from the SDK to enable transcoding.
+The Intel Media SDK represents a cross-platform API that consists of a set of libraries and tools to get fast video playback, encoding and processing to applications.
+The Unified Streaming Platform uses several libraries from the SDK to enable transcoding.

-When referring to Intel Media Server Studio SDK names and terms, the version numbers and asset links are subject to change.
+When referring to Intel Media SDK names and terms, the version numbers and asset links are subject to change.

-To start, download the free community edition of the Intel Media Server Studio SDK.
-Install it on a 64-bit version of either Windows 8, 10, or Server 2012.
+To start, download the free edition of the Intel Media SDK, version 2018 R2 or later, from Intel's web site:

 When installing, only the SDK (Software Development Kit) component is necessary.
 Please uncheck any other options, like shown below:

 When the installer prompts you to reboot, please do so.
 Once up and running